Skip to content

 • Psychoses: mania, depression, schizophrenia, delusional disorder

-• Personality disorder: antisocial, borderline, paranoid, narcissistic
+• Personality disorder: antisocial, borderline, paranoid, narcissistic, attempts to manipulate staff or situation

 • Frontal lobe syndromes (TBI, CVA, neoplasm, neurodegenerative process)

-• Behavior/Developmental: Intermittent explosive, intellectual disability
+• Behavior/Developmental: Intermittent explosive, intellectual disability including autism spectrum disorder

 Evaluation